-I began this transition into becoming a psychologist about 17 years ago, when I took my own leap of faith with the aid of intensive mindfulness meditation and other contemplative practices and embarked upon my own personal journey of self discovery.
+I began this transition into becoming a psychologist over 20 years ago, when I took my own leap of faith with the aid of intensive mindfulness meditation and other contemplative practices and embarked upon my own personal journey of self discovery.

-During this time, I have also been very active in my clinical and psychotherapy/counselling training, working at a residential facility for those challenged by psychosis and other extreme states of consciousness; at a major medical hospital providing support for people challenged by serious physical and mental ailments, many of whom were preparing for the great unknown of death; in a community mental health clinic supporting individuals, couples, and families with a wide variety of issues; at a treatment center for those challenged with substance dependence; and here in this private practice setting where I've continued providing therapy for a wide range of challenges, with a particular focus on the recovery from various forms of trauma and its consequences.
+During my career, I have very active in my clinical and psychotherapy/counselling training, working at a residential facility for those challenged by psychosis and other extreme states of consciousness; at a major medical hospital providing support for people challenged by serious physical and mental ailments, many of whom were preparing for the great unknown of death; in a community mental health clinic supporting individuals, couples, and families with a wide variety of issues; at a treatment center for those challenged with substance dependence; and here in this private practice setting where I've continued providing therapy for a wide range of challenges, with a particular focus on the recovery from various forms of trauma and its consequences.

 As a hang gliding instructor, my primary role was to encourage people to overcome their fear and take a leap of faith from the secure ground into the unknown.
 Now, as a psychologist, I find that my primary role is still encouraging people to take a leap of faith into the unknown,

 but the difference is that, in psychotherapy, the

 “ground” is the security of our old habit patterns, and

 “overcoming our fear” is the courage it takes to leap

 into the possibility of a whole new way of being in the

 world, with all the unknowns

 and even risks that this entails.